Henrique Sereno

 Henrique Sereno Fonseca (born 18 May 1985), known as Sereno, is a Portuguese former professional footballer who played as a central defender.

+He played 49 Primeira Liga games for Vitória de Guimarães and Porto but spent most of his career abroad, representing Valladolid in La Liga and 1.
+FC Köln in the Bundesliga as well as spells in Turkey and India.
+He earned two caps for Portugal in 2013.

 Club career

-Guimarães
+Vitória Guimarães

-Born in Elvas, Alto Alentejo, Sereno joined Vitória de Guimarães for 2005–06 from hometown's O Elvas CAD, and served a loan stint during the latter part of that season at lowly F.C.
+Born in Elvas, Alto Alentejo, Sereno joined Vitória de Guimarães for 2005–06 from hometown's O Elvas CAD.
+He served a loan stint during the latter part of that season at lowly F.C.
 Famalicão.

-In the 2007–08 campaign he, alongside Brazilian Pedro Geromel, formed a solid defensive partnership as Vitória came from the second division into a final third Primeira Liga position.
-On 9 March 2008 he scored a rare goal, in a 2–0 home win against Sporting CP.
+In the 2007–08 campaign Sereno, alongside Brazilian Pedro Geromel, formed a solid defensive partnership as Vitória came from the Segunda Liga into a final third Primeira Liga position.
+He scored a rare goal on 9 March 2008, in a 2–0 home win against Sporting CP.